aniruddha-ingle/crud_restful_api/README.md

 ### Introduction
 - Atlas (MongoDB) was used to host the product data.
+- Flask, Flask_Restful are used to implement the RESTful API
+-

 ### Using URLs to perform CRUD operations.
 There are two endpoints that implement the CRUD operations.